 The Joe Walker Park is located just between Buckley Bay and Union Bay on the east coast of Vancouver Island.
-The park is a long narrow park, there is over 500 meters of shoreline in the park but the park runs on the narrow ocean side of the highway.
+The park is a long narrow park, there are over 500 meters of shoreline in the park but the park runs on the narrow ocean side of the highway.
 The park has a variety of trees and plants within it, you can find Douglas Fir, Western Red Cedar, Maple, Alder, Salal and Nootka Rose.
 In the wet months, there are several seasonal streams that run through the park.
-From the shores you get a great view of Denman Island.
-From these shores you have a great chance of seeing whales, dolphins, sea lions, seals and along the shore, you could see deer, mink and raccoons.
+From the shores, you get a great view of Denman Island.
+From these shores, you have a great chance of seeing whales, dolphins, sea lions, seals and along the shore, you could see deer, mink, and raccoons.

 This is one of those spots that are nice to stop for a relaxing break as you travel along the highway, its a pleasant park with great views and with the possibility of seeing various types of sea-life makes it a great place to stop.